 Half Goal Handicap

 Since no team can score half a goal, there can never be a draw (or “push”) in any match.
 Backing a team to win with a handicap of 0.5 will pay off if the selected team wins or if the actual game finishes as a draw.
 Again, the odds are lower but the chances of winning are now two out of three.

 Quarter Goal Handicap

 Although Asian Handicap betting is growing in popularity it is still some distance behind traditional or European betting.
-Apart from the comfort of using a familiar system, European handicap betting offers bigger odds but, of course, the chances of being right, and consistently right, are smaller.
-Backing the winning team to win at odds of 1/2 would yield a profit of 50% which is an excellent return on the investment but often not enough to satisfy the backers.
-The obvious thought is that if the team are deemed good enough to be short priced favourites then surely they can win by a couple of goals.
-Therefore why not back the team to win minus one goal at bigger odds of 7/5?
-Fine, if it works out but a football game is never easy to predict and the chances of losing the bet are increased with each goal you add to the handicap.
+Apart from the comfort of using a familiar system, European handicap betting offers bigger odds.
+But, of course, the chances of being right, and consistently right, are smaller.
+Backing the winning team to win at odds of 1/2 would yield a profit of 50%.
+Which is an excellent return on the investment but often not enough to please the backers.
+The obvious thought is that if the team is good enough to be short-priced favourites then why can’t they can win by a couple of goals?
+Therefore, why not back the team to win minus one goal at bigger odds of 7/5?
+Fine, if it works out but a football game is never easy to predict and the chances of losing the bet increase with each goal you add to the handicap.

-As Asian Handicaps are designed to effectively make both sides equal and create, as near as possible, a 50/50 scenario, and the draw sees your stake refunded, your chances of a payout are increased dramatically, which combined with a bonus, makes almost your win certain.
+As Asian Handicaps are there to make both sides equal and create, as near as possible, a 50/50 scenario.
+And the draw sees your stake refunded along with increasing your payout, which combined with a betting bonus, makes almost your win certain.
 The downside is the fact that the best odds you will get are generally in the region of even money.
 However, if you can live with a 100% return on your investment then the Asian Handicap market is the better choice.